 This post may contain affiliate links.
 This just means that if you make a purchase from a link you find here, I may earn a small commission at NO additional charge to you.
 Thank you for your support!

 When I was pregnant with my 2nd son, every day I’d just hope to stay pregnant to make it to 38 week so I could deliver at our local birth center.
 Then when I hit that milestone, I wanted to get him out so I could meet him!
+We immediately started looking for ways to naturally induce labor.

 Our midwife suggested taking Evening Primrose Oil orally and internally to help soften my cervix, which I did, but we wanted to try something crazy and see if it would work.